XVTSolutions/ckanext-clone/README.md

 ============
 Allows datasets to be cloned
 + adds Actions tab to dataset view page
-+ only users with permission to create datasets can perform reordering
++ only users with permission to create datasets can perform cloning

 Installation
 -------------